Technical Documentation : Connectors : Adding an AWS Glue (Data Catalog) Connection

 • Type

-• Can be null: Depending on field settings
+• Can be null: Depends on field settings.

 • Primary Key: Not supported.
-Default value false.
+The default value is false.

 Object Identification Keys